Skip to Main Content

 Where Downtown Concord Meets the Back Bar

 Walking toward the Union Street address, the context is already doing work.
 Suite 108 sits within a mixed-use commercial block, a format that in American mid-size cities tends to signal something more deliberate than a standalone storefront.
 The name alone carries freight: Havana as reference point positions this bar's identity in a tradition of Cuban-American nightlife that runs from Miami's Calle Ocho corridor to the cigar-bar aesthetic that spread through Southern cities in the late 1990s and never fully disappeared.
-The question any serious drinker asks when encountering that reference is whether the back bar earns the name.
+The question is how the bar interprets that reference.

 The Back Bar as Editorial Argument